 St. John's and the Central Slum

-In 2011, the city of St. John's is undergoing a period of rapid development, with rising property values and large amounts of residential and commercial construction.
-Housing conditions, prices, and availability still vary throughout the city, however, and rapidly rising purchase and rental prices are putting increased pressure on low-income groups.
-Although certain neighbourhoods (justifiably or not) have reputations for poor housing, there is no specific area of the city that is the subject of a public outcry about its conditions, and there are no readily identifiable “slum” areas.
+By 2011, the city of St. John's was undergoing a period of rapid development, with rising property values and large amounts of residential and commercial construction.
+Housing conditions, prices, and availability still varied throughout the city, however, and rapidly rising purchase and rental prices were putting increased pressure on low-income groups.
+Although certain neighbourhoods (justifiably or not) had reputations for poor housing, there was no specific area of the city that was the subject of a public outcry about its conditions, and there were no readily identifiable "slum" areas.

 This was not always the case.
 For a period of at least 70 years, there was a slum area in the centre of St. John's.
 Bounded roughly by Springdale Street in the west, New Gower Street in the south, Carter's Hill in the east, and LeMarchant Road in the north, this area consisted mainly of old, ramshackle housing with poor sanitary services.
 Water was supplied from community taps, and night-soil collectors were common.
 There were well over a thousand homes in the area, most of them in need of replacement.
 Overcrowding was also a major problem.
 A 1942 survey found that there were 750 houses in St. John's in need of immediate or rapid demolition, the majority of them in the downtown slum.
 They housed about 6200 people, with an average of about 2.5 people per bedroom.
 To put this in perspective, the London County Council (responsible for providing public housing in London, England, at this time) recommended a maximum density of 1.25 people per bedroom.